gblazq/qosf-fall-2020-st/task3/README.md

 RX(-pi/2) 3
 ```

 This optimization reduces the gate depth to 47.
+Notice that the algorithm was able to detect optimizations even though in the previous, unoptimized version, the gates were not consecutively printed.
+This is due to the fact that we are using a DAG and we are able to traverse it to find adjacent gates instead of 'reading' a circuit sequentially.

-Another example is the implementation of an optimizer that detects two consecutive H gates and returns the identity (again, I have made the identity gate explicit to see the result).
+Another example is the implementation of an optimizer that detects two consecutive H gates and returns the identity (here, I have made the identity gate explicit to see the result, it can be seen in the fourth line).
 This optimizer together with the previous one can be run with `main.py test.quil -oo`, and they reduce the gate depth to 42.

 ```
 RZ(pi/2) 0